MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/public-preview-transition.md

    ![Edit button](media/small-edit-button.PNG "Edit button")

-4. In the list of solutions, select **Dynamics 365 Guides solution**, and then select **Install**.
+4. In the list of solutions, select **Dynamics 365 Guides**, and then select **Install**.
 This will install the GA version of the solution and remove the preview solution.

    ![Install the GA version](media/install-ga-version.PNG "Install the GA version")